jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 ### STEP 4 - Configuration steps for the Cofense Client ID and Client Secret

-Follow these instructions to create an Cofense Client ID and Client Secret:
+* Get Cofense Client ID and Client Secret from the Cofense Triage.

-1. Include the steps here.

 ## Deployment<a name="Deployment"></a>
 **Choose ONE from the following two deployment options to deploy the connector and the associated Azure Function:**